zakkbob/mxguard/README.md

 # mxguard
-Guard your inbox from spammers using anonymous aliases A privacy-focused mail proxy for [Hack Club's Neighborhood](https://neighborhood.hackclub.com/) (written in go)
+Guard your inbox from spammers using anonymous aliases A privacy-focused mail proxy for Hack Club's [Summer of Making](https://summer.hack.club/b2l)  (written in go)

 # Features
 - [ ] Create an account